openjs-foundation/cross-project-council/proposals/stage-1/CODE_OF_CONDUCT/README.md

 ## Description

-This document captures a proposed approach for managing Code of Conducts within the Foundation.
+These documents capture a proposed approach for implementing and handling Code of Conducts within the Foundation.

+* FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md: a proposed approach for
+managing Code of Conducts within the Foundation.
+* HANDLING-REPORTS.md: a proposed framework for handling reports and escalation.

 ## Required Resources